anthonypan08/568_final_project/modified_jeremy/Readme.md

       }
       // Jeremy

-Inrease the weight corresponding to minority of the potential statistic objects.
+Inrease the weight corresponding to minority of the potential non-moving objects.

 **Comparison**